 - zest of one lemon

-- 1/4 tsp natural lemon extract or fresh juice from 1 lemon
+- ¼ teaspoon natural lemon extract or juice from 1 lemon

-- 3 tablespoons almond milk or milk of choice
+- 3 tablespoons unsweetened almond milk or milk of choice

 - Combine flours, baking powder, sugar and salt in a bowl and whisk together.

-- Slice butter and drop into dry ingredients.
+- Slice cold butter and drop into dry ingredients.
 Mix sliced butter into the flour.

-- Add dried berries,lemon extract and lemon zest and gently stir.
+- Add dried berries,lemon extract (or lemon juice) and lemon zest and gently stir.

 - Gently mix in milk and yogurt.
 Eventually you’ll need to use your hands to knead the last of the flour into the dough.
 Since we used less butter in this recipe, you really have to work with your hands to make sure all the ingredients are mixed.

-- Form dough into a circle about that’s about an inch deep all around.
+- Form dough into a circle about that’s about an inch deep all around on prepared baking sheet.
 Cut the circle into 8 slices.

-- Sprinkle the tops of the scones with a bit of raw sugar.
+- Separate the slices so they are not touching each other.
+Sprinkle the tops of the scones with a bit of raw sugar.

 - Bake for 15 minutes or until light brown.